hynek/structlog/docs/index.rst

   Just start wrapping your logger of choice and bind values later.
 - If you don't like the idea of keeping the context within a local logger instance like in the example above, structlog offers transparent :ref:`thread local <threadlocal>` storage for your context.

-Intrigued?
-Have a look at more realistic :ref:`examples <examples>` and be completely convinced!
+Intrigued? :ref:`Get started now <getting-started>` or have a look at more realistic :ref:`examples <examples>` and be completely convinced!

 User's Guide
 ------------